cwant/tessagon/README.md

 All tesselations are found in the `types` module, so check out the source code there for numerous examples.
 The source code documentation in `hex_tessagon` is more verbose than the others, which hopefully will aid understanding.

 Each tessellation involve two classes: a tile class (a child of `Tile`) and a child of class `Tessagon`.
 The `Tessagon` subclass is easy (it just declares which tile class with be used), so writing the tile class will take most of your time.
+(The `FloretTessagon` is an exception because the math is more complex.)

 There are five methods that you will want to write:

 * `__init__`: typically you will want to call the constructor of the super-class.
 You can declare your tile class to be symmetric in either the u-direction or the v-direction, which will help you greatly if you have structured your vertices and faces well.